-A theme has emerged with my last few posts, today included:
+A theme is emerging with my last few posts, today included.

 Today, it’s avocado, which I’ve blended into a scrumptious, filling breakfast cookie.